stmyst/dxpars/README.md

 # DXPARS

-A fast and simple Python library for analyzing and parsing Microsoft Word (DOCX) files, written in pure Python.
+A fast and simple Python library for analyzing and parsing Microsoft Word (DOCX) files.
 DXPARS provides an intuitive API for extracting text content, working with formatting, tables, and converting documents to plain text or json.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)